What is Crohn’s disease?

 What are the symptoms of Crohn’s disease?

-People with Crohn’s disease go through periods of severe symptoms followed by periods of remission (no symptoms, or milder symptoms) that can last for weeks or years.
-Unfortunately, there is no way to tell when a remission will occur or when symptoms will return.
+People with Crohn’s disease can experience periods of severe symptoms (flare-ups) followed by periods of no or very mild symptoms (remission).
+Remission can last weeks or even years.
+There’s no way to predict when flare-ups will happen.